bingchilling867/hackclub_projectgigapixel/README.md

 To use Project Gigapixel:

-*1: 3d print all the CAD files needed using PLA, PETG, or ABS at 75%+ infill (Do not use any flexible or lightweight filament as it will bend or fail)
+*3d print all the CAD files needed using PLA, PETG, or ABS at 75%+ infill (Do not use any flexible or lightweight filament as it will bend or fail)
-*2: Attach everything according to the CAD (use glue, screws will wear down the print) *3) Wire it up with the chosen microcontroller (no wiring guide since everyone's pin layout will be different) and paste my code if you are using arduino.
+Attach everything according to the CAD (use glue, screws will wear down the print) *Wire it up with the chosen microcontroller (no wiring guide since everyone's pin layout will be different) and paste my code if you are using arduino.
-*4) Lock in your camera and lens using using the M3 screw mounts on the side *5) Turn on the camera and enter in the parameters of your intended panorama/wide-angle shot using the buttons - also make a new file folder if possible.
+*Lock in your camera and lens using using the M3 screw mounts on the side *Turn on the camera and enter in the parameters of your intended panorama/wide-angle shot using the buttons - also make a new file folder if possible.
 Your final megapixel count will be shown on the OLED.
-*6) After 10 seconds of no user input, the system will automatically start indexing and taking images.
+*After 10 seconds of no user input, the system will automatically start indexing and taking images.
-*7) Save the photos taken to a PC, open Adobe Lightroom, and use the photo merge feature to select and combine them into one massive, super high res picture
+ Save the photos taken to a PC, open Adobe Lightroom, and use the photo merge feature to select and combine them into one massive, super high res picture
-*8) Enjoy!
+*Enjoy!

 **Pictures**